cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 To annotate with detectors, do the following:

 1. Click **Magic wand** ![Magic wand](/images/image189.jpg), and go to the **Detectors** tab.
-2. From the **Model** drop-down, select model (see [Detectors Models](#detectors-models)).
+2. From the **Model** drop-down, select model (see [Detectors models](#detectors-models)).
-3. From the left drop-down select the DL model label and match it to the right drop-down - the label of your task.
+3. From the left drop-down select the DL model label, from the right drop-down select the matching label of your task.

    ![](/images/image187.jpg)